 Cyber Security refers to the body of technologies, processes and practices designed to protect networks, devises, programs and data from attack, damage or unauthorised access.
 The discipline is of increasing importance because the Health Board collects, processes, and store unprecedented amounts of data on computers and other devices.
 The majority of that data can be sensitive information, whether that be patient care information, financial data, personal information, or other types of data for which unauthorised access or exposure could have negative consequences.
-As the volume and sophistication of cyberattacks grow, NHS organisations that are tasked with safeguarding information.
+As the volume and sophistication of cyberattacks grow, NHS organisations that are tasked with safeguarding information need to take steps to protect sensitive business and personnel information.